aleph2c/miros/docs/_sources/reading_diagrams.rst.txt

 ------------------------------
-If you have a number of statecharts that are all working together to perform some sort of collective action, it's often very useful to see how they relate to one another from a very high point of view.
+If you have a number of statecharts that are all working together to perform some sort of collective action, it's often very useful to see how they relate to one another as a federation.
 For this I draw high level dependency diagrams:

 .. image:: _static/context_diagram.svg
     :target: _static/context_diagram.pdf
     :align: center

+If two different statecharts share events then I place a dashed line between their named rectangles.

 When I need to write about a specific part of the system, I will change it's colour to draw my audience's attention.
 In this example I am trying to draw